gaesa/mpv-autoload/README.md

 ## Features

 - **Automatic Playlist Generation**: The script automatically identifies and loads video and audio files from the same directory into your playlist.
-- **Mixed Method for File Type Identification**: The script now uses a combination of file extension checks and mimetype checks to identify file types.
-This approach is more reliable and still fast, as it uses extension checks for common media files and mimetype checks for the rest.
+- **Mixed Method for File Type Identification**: A combination of extension and mimetype checks is used to identify file types efficiently and reliably.
+This hybrid approach preserves the identification speed for well-known formats, while addressing the ambiguous (e.g., `.ts`) and uncommon cases via mimetype resolution.
 - **Easy Setup with Sensible Defaults**: The program works immediately upon installation with a default configuration that should be suitable for most use cases.
 However, it also offers flexible configuration options for advanced users who wish to customize their experience.

 ## Non-Features